A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

-Dark clouds have been gathering around Facebook as of late which has most of the marketing world in a bit of a tizzy.
-Headlines that mention Facebook lately haven’t been the most positive, and it’s causing brands and businesses alike to backpedal on their social media advertising efforts.
+Dark clouds have gathered around Facebook of late, which has most of the marketing world in a bit of a tizzy.
+Headlines that mention Facebook haven’t been the most positive, and it’s causing brands and businesses alike to backpedal on their social media advertising efforts.

 While, yes, the future for Facebook is a bit uncertain, we don’t think all is lost.
 In fact, we’ve seen strong evidence that Facebook advertising is alive and well.
 Despite the headlines, there’s never been a better time to advertise on Facebook in its history.

 So if you’re a brand or business that is cutting back on their social media ad spend, this article is for you.
 We’ve compiled the most compelling evidence that Facebook is not dead, and in fact, is poised to be the strongest social media marketing platform in the next few years.

 |So, What’s Been Happening to Facebook?
 Time is Money #DeleteFacebook Has Actually Helped Ad Transparency: Refining Your Competitors Ad Strategy The Dawn of AI To Wrap Things Up…Facebook Videos Tops YouTube|

 If you haven’t been following the news lately, there’s a lot of commotion surrounding Facebook (and that’s putting it lightly).